Music of Vancouver: History of musical venues

 During the 1920s, when Vancouver prospered as a "free port" supplying illicit whiskey to the US Pacific Northwest (either Canadian-made or shipped in by sea from Mexico), the city's night life boomed.
 Several swank dinner clubs opened, despite restrictive liquor and entertainment laws.
 The best-known of Vancouver's dinner club was The Cave on Hornby Street.
 A block south of the Cave stands the (third and current) Hotel Vancouver.
 The latter possesses its own show room on one of its uppermost floors.
-The Panorama Roof of the on the second Hotel Vancouver building was a trellised terrace with a dance floor, whereas the new one is a ballroom with view windows.
+The Panorama Roof on the second Hotel Vancouver building was a trellised terrace with a dance floor, whereas the new one is a ballroom with view windows.
 Another important dinner club was Isy's, near Bute and Georgia, although Hornby Street was the hub of the fancier end of city night life for many decades, from the 1920s to the early 1970s.
 Certain celebrities are associated with Vancouver's nightclub history — Mitzi Gaynor and Robert Goulet appearing regularly at the Cave among many great names who played the stalactite-decorated dinner club.

 The Commodore Ballroom is one of several music venues located in Vancouver.

 Also, important to performing acts was the Commodore Ballroom on Granville Street It continues as a venue for all kinds of modern popular music but was constructed in the 1920s for the great age of ballroom dancing.
 Its priceless original floor, now ripped out and "hardened", was a classic hardwood ballroom floor, built over tires stuffed with horsehair and known for its "bounce".
 The Commodore, hotel ballrooms and other venues, played host to the great touring swing bands as well as the home-grown variety – most prominently band leaders Mart Kenney and Dal Richards.

 Dozens of other ballrooms and small halls are scattered throughout the city, many built by ethnic groups as community halls, and all have played a role in the city's musical life, some of them such as the Viking Hall on East Hastings operated successfully as non-ethnic commercial venues for many years.
 Others have been converted to studio or warehouse space, or have been forgotten because of their small scale.
 The wood-frame building on the southeast corner of Hastings and Columbia was built to be the finest ballroom in the city, and it was also the first.
 It survived other venues built later on even though it was built only a few years after the Great Fire (1886).